 Talent observing the formation of a fluid pocket.

-After injection, remove the needle, dispose of it in the sharps box [1], and return the mouse to its cage [2].
+After injection, remove the needlebuckle the protective sleeve, dispose of it in the sharps box [1], and return the mouse to its cage [2].

-Talent removing the needle and disposing of it in the sharps box.
+Talent removing the needle buckling the protective sleeve and disposing of it in the sharps box.

 Talent returning the mouse to its cage.